bbc/waveform-data.js/doc/API.md

 Concatenates the receiver with one or more other waveforms, returning a new [`WaveformData`](#waveformdata) object.

-The waveforms must be compatible objects (for instance, joining mono to stereo waveforms is not supported).
+The waveforms must be compatible, i.e., have the same sample rate, scale, and number of channels.

 #### Arguments